 Three types of cognitive load affect writing:

 When total load exceeds capacity, writing stops.[17]
-Different block types represent different load sources.
+Each block type adds a different kind of load.
 Cognitive block adds load through self-monitoring.
-Behavioral block adds load through environmental distractions.
-Physiological block reduces our total capacity.
-Understanding which load source is responsible points us toward the solution.
+Behavioral block adds it through distractions.
+Physiological block shrinks our total capacity.
+Knowing which load source is at fault points us toward the fix.

 The Self-Monitoring Problem

-The brain's evaluation systems and generation systems can interfere with each other.
-When self-monitoring becomes hyperactive (as in cognitive block), it consumes working memory resources needed for generation.[18]
-This creates a paradox: the harder we try to write well, the less we can write at all.
+The brain's judging systems and creating systems can clash.
+When self-monitoring goes into overdrive (as in cognitive block), it eats up the working memory we need to create.[18]
+This creates a paradox.
+The harder we try to write well, the less we can write at all.

 How to Identify Our Block Type